awsdocs/amazon-s3-developer-guide/doc_source/UsingMetadata.md

 When you create an object, you specify the key name, which uniquely identifies the object in the bucket\.
 For example, on the [Amazon S3 console](https://console.aws.amazon.com/s3/home), when you highlight a bucket, a list of objects in your bucket appears\.
 These names are the *object keys*\.
 The name for a key is a sequence of Unicode characters whose UTF\-8 encoding is at most 1,024 bytes long\.

 The Amazon S3 data model is a flat structure: You create a bucket, and the bucket stores objects\.
 There is no hierarchy of subbuckets or subfolders\.
 However, you can infer logical hierarchy using key name prefixes and delimiters as the Amazon S3 console does\.
 The Amazon S3 console supports a concept of folders\.

-Suppose that your bucket \(`admin-created`\) has four objects with the following object keys:

-`Development/Projects.xls`

-`Finance/statement1.pdf`

-`Private/taxdocument.pdf`

-`s3-dg.pdf`

-The console uses the key name prefixes \(`Development/`, `Finance/`, and `Private/`\) and delimiter \('/'\) to present a folder structure as shown\.

-![\[Screenshot of Amazon S3 console with Development, Finance, and Private folders.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/ui-folder.png)![\[Screenshot of Amazon S3 console with Development, Finance, and Private folders.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/)![\[Screenshot of Amazon S3 console with Development, Finance, and Private folders.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/)

-The `s3-dg.pdf` key does not have a prefix, so its object appears directly at the root level of the bucket\.
-If you open the `Development/` folder, you see the `Projects.xlsx` object in it\.

-![\[Screenshot of Amazon S3 console with Projects.xlsx file selected in the Development folder.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/ui-file-in-folder.png)![\[Screenshot of Amazon S3 console with Projects.xlsx file selected in the Development folder.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/)![\[Screenshot of Amazon S3 console with Projects.xlsx file selected in the Development folder.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/)
+For more information about how to edit metadata from the Amazon S3 console, see [Editing object metadata](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-object-metadata.html) in the *Amazon Simple Storage Service Console User Guide*\.

 **Note**
 Amazon S3 supports buckets and objects, and there is no hierarchy\.
 However, by using prefixes and delimiters in an object key name, the Amazon S3 console and the AWS SDKs can infer hierarchy and introduce the concept of folders\.
-The Amazon S3 console implements folder object creation by creating a zero\-byte objects with the folder *prefix and delimiter* value as the key\.
-These folder objects don't appear in the console, but otherwise behave like any other objects and can be viewed and manipulated through the API, AWS CLI and SDKs\.
+The Amazon S3 console implements folder object creation by creating a zero\-byte object with the folder *prefix and delimiter* value as the key\.
+These folder objects don't appear in the console\.
+Otherwise they behave like any other objects and can be viewed and manipulated through the REST API, AWS CLI, and AWS SDKs\.

 ### Object key naming guidelines<a name="object-key-guidelines"></a>